hayjer/Todolist-CC/README.md

 ## Endpoints
+- POST /login
+  - Submit user credentials to log in, which will allow for posting of todo-list tasks and editing/deleted your own tasks
 - GET /tasks
-  - Return a list of all tasks in any order
+  - Return a list of all tasks
 - GET /tasks/:id
   - Return the task with given ID
 - POST /tasks
-  - Add a new todo-list task and return its ID
+  - Add a new todo-list task
 - PUT /tasks/:id
-  - Update the task with given ID
+  - Update the task with given ID, if you are authorized
 - DELETE /tasks/:id
-  - Delete the task with ID
+  - Delete the task with ID, if you are authorized